Key takeaways from Donald Trump’s first cabinet meeting with Elon Musk

 Trump also addressed the prospect of peace in Ukraine, the tariffs he plans to impose and mass layoffs within the federal workforce.

-But key members of the international press, including reporters from The Associated Press, were barred from participating in the meeting, amid an ongoing feud over press freedom and the use of terms like “Gulf of Mexico”, which Trump objects to.
+But key members of the international press, including reporters from The Associated Press, were barred from participating in the meeting, amid an ongoing feud over media freedom and the use of terms like “Gulf of Mexico“, which Trump objects to.

 Here are some of the takeaways from their meeting.